wiraphat-agoda/scala-product-api/README.md

 ## Overview
 This project demonstrates a modern approach to building microservices using Scala, featuring:
-- RESTful API for product management
+- REST API for product management
 - Lazy loading and write-through caching with Redis
-- Event streaming with Kafka
+- Event streaming with Kafka both producer and consumer
 - PostgreSQL as main storage
 - Functional programming with Cats Effect